Annual reports and policies

-In our annual non-financial report we describe our approach to our corporate responsibility and how we persistently work to ensure responsibility along our value chain.
-See the latest reports below and read our policies for the key areas of our continued efforts for responsibility and sustainability.
+Our annual non-financial report describes Toms Group's approach to corporate responsibility and how we persistently work to ensure sustainability along the value chain.
+See the latest reports below and read our policies for the key areas of responsibility.

-Our Responsibility is the annual non-financial report for the Toms Group.
-The report also represents our Progress Report to the United Nations (COP Report), which we annually publish as members of the Global Compact.
+The non-financial report also represents Toms Group's Progress Report to the United Nations (COP Report), which we are annually publishing as a member of the Global Compact.
 Click on the reports below to download:

 For older reports, click on the year of interest: 2015, 2014, 2013, 2012, 2011, 2010

 Go here for Toms Group annual financial reports.